rollup/rollup-plugin-node-resolve/README.md

 **experimental, depends on unreleased version of Rollup**

-Convert CommonJS modules to ES6, so that they can be included in a Rollup bundle.
+Find third party modules in `node_modules`, so that they can be included in a Rollup bundle.

 ## Installation